Monitoring and Evaluation Mission in Cameroon (2026)

 We notably:

-• accompanied Tropical Forest and Rural Development in the field to explore the development of value chains around non-timber forest products, cocoa, groundnuts, and chili peppers—providing a sustainable income alternative that helps reduce pressure on natural resources around the Dja Faunal Reserve.
+• accompanied Tropical Forest and Rural Development in their intervention zone to follow the progress of the development of value chains around non-timber forest products, cocoa, groundnuts, and chili peppers—providing sustainable income alternatives that aim to help reduce pressure on natural resources around the Dja Faunal Reserve.
 (Click here to read the dedicated article.)

 • met, alongside ABOYERD, with communities living on the outskirts of the Mbam Djerem National Park, who are involved in a project aimed at strengthening pangolin conservation efforts.
 (Click here to read the dedicated article.)